nf-core/raredisease/docs/output.md

 ##### Riker multi

 [Riker](https://github.com/fulcrumgenomics/riker) is an alternative BAM QC engine that collects alignment, insert-size, GC-bias, WGS coverage, and hybrid-capture metrics in a single `riker multi` call.
 It is activated by setting `--qc_metrics_tool riker` and replaces the Picard metrics processes.
 As with the Picard path, when `--aligner sentieon` is used the WGS coverage metrics are still produced by Sentieon WgsMetricsAlgo rather than by Riker.
 Targeted hybrid-capture metrics (`*.hybcap-metrics.txt`) are produced only when a target BED file is supplied via `--target_bed`.
-All output files are forwarded to MultiQC.
+Generated metrics files are forwarded to MultiQC.

 <details markdown="1">
 <summary>Output files</summary>